 The equivalent measure of GDP at a state or territory level is known as Gross State Product (GSP).
 It measures the value-add of goods and services produced within a state.
 GSP is released annually by the ABS.
-For example, the 2019-20 State Accounts (previously Cat:5220.0 Australian National Accounts: State Accounts) showed New South Wales GSP decreased 0.7 per cent in 2019-20.
+For example, the 2020-21 State Accounts (previously Cat:5220.0 Australian National Accounts: State Accounts) showed New South Wales GSP increased 1.4 per cent in 2020-21.